benjmin-r/cto.coffee/episodes/_posts/2020-08-24-ep15-about-coffee-with-jessica-greene.md

 </p>
 <div style='clear: both;'></div>

 Jessica is a Software Developer at [Ecosia][ecosia] and a Co-Organiser at [PyLadies Berlin][pyladies-ber].
 So of course, we also talk a bit about tech and community building.

-My favorite quotes from our conversation or when we talk about I'm brewing in the office and how coffee relates to tech.
+My favorite quotes from our conversation are when we talk about what we're brewing in the office and how coffee relates to tech.

 The first occurs around ~21min: